tongenLim0827/capbayVroomProject/README.md

 This project is a full-stack web application developed as part of a technical assessment by CapBay.
 The application is build using Laravel framework for backend and React for frontend.

-Project background: The system is designed to streamline the vehicles sales process for sales agents from CapBay Auto Sdn Bhd, on their latest AI cat model, Vroom.
+Project background: The system is designed to streamline the vehicles sales process for sales agents from CapBay Auto Sdn Bhd, on their latest AI car model, Vroom.
 It will allow the customers to register and book an appointment for the test drive of this new vehicle.
 Sales agent are also allowed to view the list of registration along with the customer details such as

 - name.
 - car purchase status.